tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Create an inbound port rule for the SqlServerDw VM, opening the dynamic port assigned to the SQL Server 2008 R2 named instance.
+- Create an inbound port rule for the SqlServerDw VM, opening the dynamic port assigned to the SQL Server 2008 R2 named instance

 #### Exit Criteria

-- The SQL Server 2008 R2 named instance on the SqlServerDw VM is accessible from external applications.
+- The SQL Server 2008 R2 named instance on the SqlServerDw VM is accessible from external applications

 ### Task 6: Copy the SqlServerDw VM IP address

 #### Tasks to Complete

-- Copy the IP address assigned to the SqlServerDw VM.
+- Copy the IP address assigned to the SqlServerDw VM

 #### Exit Criteria

-- You have copied the IP address of the SqlServerDw VM into a text editor, such as Notepad, for later reference.
+- You have copied the IP address of the SqlServerDw VM into a text editor, such as Notepad, for later reference

 ## Exercise 2: Migrate SQL Server to Azure SQL Database using DMS